dipinpdinesh/Bulldozer_Salesforecasting/README.md

 # Bulldozer_Salesforecasting
-This data set deals with Sales forecasting for a product, By analyzing the past sales and conditions to predict future sale
-# Removes duplicate values
+This data set deals with Sales forecasting for a product, By analyzing the past sales and conditions to predict future sale Removes duplicate values
-# Random Forest Method
+Random Forest algorithm